 Why has this life cycle requirement been added to the standard?
-The introduction to the new standard explains that a life cycle perspective can be used to benefit the environment in areas where the organisation has “control or influence” and also “prevents environmental impacts from being unintentionally shifted elsewhere within the life cycle”.
+The introduction to the new standard explains that a life cycle perspective can be used to benefit the environment in areas where the organization has “control or influence” and also “prevents environmental impacts from being unintentionally shifted elsewhere within the life cycle”.
 Life cycle considerations were largely ignored by the old standard.
 Now they’re central.
-ISO 14001 now expects you to use a life cycle perspective to “identify the environmental aspects and associated environmental impacts of its activities, products and services that it can control and those that it can influence”.
+ISO 14001 now expects you to use a life cycle perspective to “identify the environmental aspects and associated environmental impacts of its activities, products, and services that it can control and those that it can influence”.

 Environmental impacts of the organization’s suppliers come under the controls exercised under ISO 14001-Clause 8.1, as do those of contractors coming on-site or contractors used by the implementing organization.
 This is especially so if the supplier’s or contractor’s methods of working are known to conflict with the organization’s environmental policy.
-Contractors may not be aware of the environmental consequences of certain actions for example, dumping their waste into skips without segregation, or operating noisy drills in the evening when the organization may in fact have come to some arrangement with their neighbours not to do so.
+Contractors may not be aware of the environmental consequences of certain actions, for example, dumping their waste into skips without segregation, or operating noisy drills in the evening when the organization may, in fact, have come to some arrangement with their neighbors not to do so.
 Many organizations have induction sessions for contractors as a matter of course for example, on health and safety issues so environmental awareness could be included in this existing mechanism.
 However, the principle of significance should be considered when deciding what controls to put in place.
 For example, the contractor who comes on-site to clean office windows should receive less attention than the contractor who is laying new cables or drainage pipes on-site.

 So, what do we need to examine, define, and take action on to control in terms of outsourced processes?
 Well, given that the organization remains responsible for all activities and impacts of the outsourced provider, the 14001:2015 standard informs us that we must assess, define, and maintain control over the following elements – as well as recording them in “documented information”: